German Dative Verbs: List, Examples, and Free Quiz

 What are German Dative Verbs?

-Get to know German verbs that always take the dative case.
-While there are fewer dative verbs compared to accusative ones, mastering these dative verbs first will improve your foundation in German grammar.
+Dative verbs in German always take the dative case.
+While fewer than accusative verbs, learning these first will strengthen your German grammar basics.

 Dative Verbs List